Yamanashi Foods I Personally Recommend as a Local Resident

 Photo by Slow Trip Japan

-Unlike Hōtō, which is often made at home, Yoshida Udon is a dish people in the Fuji area typically go out for.
+Unlike hōtō, which locals often make at home, Yoshida Udon is something I usually go out for.

 Famaus Basashi in yamanashi